Dancing helps strengthen seniors

 “It’s a great cardiopulmonary activity and it’s also a good way to socialize,” dance teacher June Rawls told the news outlet.
 “The physical is very important, but so is the mental, and when you come here for an hour, you leave the world behind.”

 Rawls, a senior in her own right at age 65, has been teaching the class for about a year, and says that all who sign up leave refreshed and rejuvenated.

 Kimberly Kiddoo Jarrett, 62, has always been active in life and was looking for a new way to work out when she came across the class.
 She admits its been difficult, but rewarding.

 “If you hit the sweet spot, like in tennis, you take flight,” Kiddo Jarrett told the newspaper.
 “You’re one with the music.”

 Seniors who work out are less likely to suffer from falls, though accidents do happen.
-Those living alone who also exercise in the house may want to install a senior alert system.
+Those living alone who also exercise in the house may want to wear a medical alert smartwatch.
 This light, wearable device gives a person a way to call for help in case of an emergency.